A Contractor-Matchmaker Shares Her Renovation Advice

 What does Sweeten do?

-We like to say we’re renovation matchmakers.
+We like to say we’re free renovation matchmakers.
 We help homeowners find great general contractors, and once they’re matched, we make sure projects are completed on time and on budget.
 We ask for references, research licensing, and conduct background checks.

 What about the intangibles, though?